Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 |Eureka | 80.050 | -86.417 | 610 |

 # Buoy locations for data interpolation - 2012
-A text file with hourly locations of O-Buoy 4 and O-Buoy 6 will be provided for models to interpolate data to their locations.
+A text file with hourly locations of O-Buoy 4 and O-Buoy 6 is provided [here](O-buoys_track_B4_B6_Spring2012.txt) for models to interpolate data to their locations.

 # Ship track location for data interpolation - 2020
 A text file with the hourly location of the MOSAiC expedition will be provided for models to interpolate their data to the Polarstern location.